apiato/documentation/_docs/miscellaneous/upgrade-guide.md

 ```shell
 git reset --hard upstream/master
 ```
+> If you selected a specific branch in step 3 above, reset to that branch example (`git reset --hard upstream/7.2`)

 6) Now you can move the updates to your master branch in 2 ways: